horothesun/nexmoclient-ios-onehack/README.md

 ## Cocoapods

 Cocoapods is the package manager we use to distribute the iOS SDK.
-Install it by executing: `gem install cocoapods`
+Install it by executing: `gem install cocoapods`.

 ## Project setup

 - Clone the project.
-- Run `pod install`
+- Run `pod install`.
 - Open `NexmoOneHack.xcworkspace` with Xcode.